-The technological generation and virtual tours is upon us and this is more than prevalent in the housing and real estate market than any other today.
+The technological generation and virtual tours are upon us and this is more prevalent in the housing and real estate market than any other today.

-From 2010 on wards a staggering 96% of us have shopped online at some point.
-From ordering your local groceries from Walmart or even ordering a stove for the winter months from your favourite designer, all of our shopping habits are heading solely online.
+From 2010 onwards a staggering 96% of us have shopped online at some point.
+From ordering your local groceries from Walmart or even ordering a stove for the winter months from your favorite designer, all of our shopping habits are heading solely online.

 Fast forward to the 21st century and we have all the power technology has to offer at our fingertips.
 Simply search for a house, anywhere, any place and you can view virtually everything.
 From the interior photos to the neighborhood 30 years ago to the styles of homes in completely different countries, we have the most comprehensive information available to us than ever before.

 With the sheer availability and ease of using smartphones, tablets, and desktops, it comes to no surprise that millennial's have changed the future of real estate.
 A staggering 90% of home buyers have searched online for homes at some point whilst a whopping 100% of shoppers have used the internet to research a specific home at some point.

 With consumers utilizing the latest technology like virtual tours that use virtual reality tech, it comes as no surprise that realtors also have to be very tech savvy when advertising their services with a mighty 89% searching online for reputable real estate.

 An interesting statistic shows that millennial's are the largest share of home buyers.
 Currently standing at 35%, this figure is expected to rise year on year.